2ndmk2/Chromatic_interferometry/README.md

 "test" folder includes sample codes for running.

 - **Quickstart**
-Go to "test" folder, and run "python main_sparse_mfreq.py".
+Go to "test" folder, and run "main_sparse_mfreq_rings.py".
 Results are saved in "fig" folder.